Devil Summoner: Music

 The original game's music was composed by Toshiko Tasaki and Tsukasa Masuko, with several tracks being repurposed during production or switching role.
 For Soul Hackers, Tasaki and Masuko were joined by Shoji Meguro; Meguro focused on the game's cyberpunk themes and atmosphere, lamenting his lack of creative freedom compared to his work on Maken X. Meguro returned for the Raidou Kuzunoha duology, using brass and jazz instrumentation to emulate the 1920s alongside his signature guitar-heavy "MegaTen sound".
 The music of Soul Hackers 2 is composed by the music group Monaca.

 Reception

 The first two games were among the best-selling titles on the Sega Saturn in Japan.
 Technology Tell, in a retrospective article on the Megami Tensei franchise, noting it as standing out from the rest of the franchise due to not having a post-apocalyptic setting.

 Reception of the first Raidou Kuzunoha game was generally positive, with critics noting its break from the traditional turn-based gameplay of other Megami Tensei series, though noting some problems caused by the new elements.
 Raidou Kuzunoha 2 saw a stronger reception, with critics praising it as an improvement over the first game.

+Japanese and Western review scores As of November 9, 2025.